jwmcca/Borrelia_Cell_Segmentation/README.md

     - *'multiotsu'*: Calculates a single otsu threshold for the entire image array similar to 'batch_otsu'.
 The difference is that this uses Numpy's multiotsu function, generating two thresholds given the histogram rather than one.
 I pick the lower of the two.
 This is useful if your phase contrast images have many bright spots that confound a single otsu.
     - *'adaptive'*: Uses an adaptive threshold by scanning the image with a 15-kernel window.
 Helpful in low dynamic range images, but it tends to cut cells short.
 - **thresh_adjust**: if you want to change the Otsu threshold, make a multiplier.
 Default is 1, but can be 1.015 for example.
-- **back_sub**: Change to 1 if you want to subtract the background from every image before measuring intensity.
+- **back_sub**: Change to ```True``` if you want to subtract the background from every image before measuring intensity.
 This is a simple background subtraction that measures the mean background.
 - **otsu_bins**: Change the number of bins for otsu thresholding calculation.
 Default is 25.
-- **Remove_out_of_focus_cells**: Change to 0 if you don't want to remove cells that are out of focus.
+- **remove_out_of_focus_cells**: Change to ```False``` if you don't want to remove cells that are out of focus.
 For the most part, this is useful for removing cells that are mostly background signal.
 This means if you are imaging a negative control, it will remove ALL the cells.
 Change to 0 when you have such a control present.
+- **remove_linescans**: Change to ```True``` if you don't want to include linescans in your analysis.
+If you are analyzing cells with an aberrant shape where skeletons won't be reliable, this is helpful to toggle off.

 ### Class functions
 - Intialization.
 Covered above in options. kwargs are optional inputs.